mannyray/ImageTagger/README.md

 # ImageTagger

 In this repository I implement a locally hosted in-browser tool built using React and Flask that helps sort pictures.
-Consider the following scenario:
+Consider the following example scenario of coin collection as a motivation for the code in this repository.

 ### Scenario:

 On a regular basis you are taking lots of high resolution pictures and need a way to sort them.
 The pictures all have a particular theme to them and you are looking to organize them and search through them as you collect more and more.
 In this repository we will pretend we are coin enthusiasts and every day we are taking a bunch of coin pictures of coins that we have found that day.
-These coins are in `test_images` directory with each day containing some take pictures (`day_1`, `day_2` and `day_3`).
+These coins are in `test_images` directory with each day containing some sample pictures (`day_1`, `day_2` and `day_3`).

 The coins have
  - A type (Loonie, Twonie, Quarter, Nickel, Dime)